jonnor/embeddedml/README.md

 * Decision trees ensembles implemented in [emtrees](https://github.com/jonnor/emtrees)
 * Naive Bayes implemented in [embayes](https://github.com/jonnor/embayes)

+# Research questions

+* How to take inference cost into account in model/feature evaluation/selection? (time,energy)
+Especially with computationally heavy features, that one can generate lots of.
+Ie dictionary of convolutional kernels.
+Perhaps set desired score as a hyperparameter, and then optimize for inference cost?
+Alternatively set a inference cost budget, and find best model that fits.
+Using standard FS wrapper methods (and uniform feature costs):
+Do SBS/SFB to obtain score/feature mapping, apply a inference cost function, chose according to budget.
+Or (with methods robust to irrelevant/redundant features), estimate feature number within budget Could one implement model/feature searchs that take this into account?
+Could be first feature then model.
+Or joint optimization?
+Does it perform better than other model/feature selection methods?
+Or is more practical.
+Ease of use.
+Non-uniform feature-calculation costs.
+Ie different sized convolution kernels.
+Convolutions in different layers.
+Classifier hyper-parameters influencing prediction time.
+Ie RandomForest `min_samples_split`/`min_samples_leaf`/`max_depth`.
+Need to specify a cost function.
+Number of features.
+Typical/average depth in tree based methods.
+Number of layers in CNN-like architecture.
+* How to optimize/adapt existing machine learning methods for use on small CPUs.
+Memory usage, CPU, prediction time.
+RandomForest on-demand memoized computation of non-trivial features?
+Approximation of RBF kernel in SVM?
+PDF simplification in Naive Bayes.

 # Background

 ## What and when to use machine learning